jeffomatic/shavaluator-js/README.md

 ##### autobind

-Set this to `false` if yo don't want the `load` function to automatically bind script-calling functions to the shavaluator object.
+Set this to `false` if yo don't want the `add` function to automatically bind script-calling functions to the shavaluator object.
 Defaults to `true`.

-### load(scripts, [options])
+### add(scripts, [options])

-Loads Lua scripts into the shavaluator. `scripts` is a key/value object, mapping script names to script bodies.
+Adds Lua scripts to the shavaluator. `scripts` is a key/value object, mapping script names to script bodies.

 Available options: